nf-core/phaseimpute/docs/usage.md

 - `--steps validate`: The steps to run.
 - `--input samplesheet.csv`: The samplesheet containing the input sample files in `vcf` format.
 - `--input_truth samplesheet.csv`: The samplesheet containing the truth VCF files in `vcf` format.
+- `--posfile samplesheet.csv`: A samplesheet containing the vcf, tbi and txt sites to validate.

 ### Run all steps sequentially `--steps all`